This post may contain Affiliate Links

 Then there was the big, unexpected life change a month before the wedding.
 Our boss was taken ill and we were asked to take over the business we both worked at until further notice.
 This meant my husband living there, working 100 hours a week and all the remaining wedding tasks falling to me.
 It was a very stressful time, but necessary as there was no-one else to take over and the business may have faced closure if we hadn’t done this.

 This also meant we no longer had someone to run the bar at our wedding or supply and set up the beer.
-Luckily Dave Parker’s wife offered to run it for us after contacting a few company to find they were all booked up at such short notice.
+Luckily Dave Parker’s wife offered to run it for us after contacting a few companies to find they were all booked up at such short notice.
 However, we still had to sort all of the beer.
 The easiest solution was cans.
 Not classy, but practical.
 We added it to our Tesco order which at least made the delivery of it easy.

 Disasters on the day